aws-samples/sagemaker-ssh-helper/README.md

 ## <a name="inference"></a>Connecting to SageMaker inference endpoints with SSM

+**Note:** Recently SageMaker has introduced [the native way to connect to endpoints with SSM](https://docs.aws.amazon.com/sagemaker/latest/dg/ssm-access.html), but it requires allow-listing of an AWS account (as of writing).

 Adding SageMaker SSH Helper to inference endpoint is similar to training with the following differences.

 1. Wrap your model into `SSHModelWrapper` before calling `deploy()` and add SSH Helper to `dependencies`: